EbonyGunwhy/Ferret/README.md

 the following steps must be followed.
 The full implementation of this model can be found in the folder  **Ferret\Developer\ModelLibrary*\SimpleModels.py**

+1. Place the following import statements at the top of your model library file.
+These 2 module imports are mandatory for model definition.
+Although *LineColours* will only be mandatory if you need to define model parameter(s).

+    from SupportModules.Model import Model, ModelParameter, ModelConstant, ModelVariable from SupportModules.GraphSupport import LineColours

-1. Write a function that executes the mathematical model.
+3. Write a function that executes the mathematical model.
         import numpy as np
         def linearModel(x, a, b, constantsString=None):
              return np.multiply(x,a) + b